ctsrc/todo/README.md

 An offline-capable PWA that ChatGPT made for me.
 Some small tweaks and additions were later added by me.

 As the name implies, it's a TODO list web app.

+Of course a million TODO web apps exist already.
+It is widely known that TODO apps are more or less the "hello world" of web apps.

-Of course a million of those exist already, but I wanted a super basic one that doesn't require any build step and that can work as an offline-capable PWA.
-So here it is.
+The reason I wanted to have a TOSO app, is that I wanted one that is super basic and that doesn't require any build step and that can work as an offline-capable PWA.
+So this is that, and here it is.
 Thanks, ChatGPT! :)

 https://ctsrc.github.io/todo/